Exoasteroid: Detection

 In 2013, astronomers discovered fragmented remnants of an exoasteroid orbiting the star GD 61.
-Scientists determined that the asteroid possessed a surface rich in water, comprising approximately 26% water by mass, a composition akin to the surface water, primarily in the form of ice, found on the dwarf planet Ceres.
-It suggests the potential existence of an exoplanet with liquid water around the star at some point in its history.
-It is proposed that the asteroid met its demise due to interactions with its star, leading to its fragmentation and subsequent formation of an asteroid belt around the star.
+Analysis revealed that the asteroid's surface was approximately 26% water by mass, similar to the ice found on the dwarf planet Ceres.
+This discovery suggests that a planet with liquid water may once have existed around the star.
+The asteroid is thought to have been disrupted by interactions with its host star, resulting in its fragmentation and the formation of an asteroid belt.

-Following this discovery, scientists used the Cosmic Origins Spectrograph aboard the Hubble Space Telescope to analyze the chemical composition of the asteroid; it showed the presence of magnesium, silicon, iron, and oxygen within the asteroid's water.
+Subsequent observations using the Cosmic Origins Spectrograph on the Hubble Space Telescope identified magnesium, silicon, iron, and oxygen within the asteroid's water.